sumeetjain/twitter-diversity-report/README.md

 ##Prepare Your Local Environment

-This program was built with Ruby on Rails 3.2.21. *Please ensure that you have at least this version of Rails*, as some methods may not be earlier in other versions.
+This program was built with Ruby on Rails 3.2.21. **Please ensure that you have at least this version of Rails**, as some methods may not be earlier in other versions.

-*Install gems* included in the Gemfile you just cloned by running `bundle install` in Terminal.
+* **Install gems** included in the Gemfile you just cloned by running `bundle install` in Terminal.

-*Create a .env file.* This is a file that will be specific to your local environment and contains
+* **Create a .env file.** This is a file that will be specific to your local environment and contains sensitive API information, accessed throughout the rest of the code.

-In Terminal, in the parent project folder, create the file with `touch .env`
+  * In Terminal, in the parent project folder, create the file with `touch .env`

-Open the file with `mate .env`
+  * Open the file with `mate .env`

+* GIT IGNORE

 ##Get an API Key